annMusenya/ColumbiaX/README.md

 Lecture 12: We shift to a radically different classification approach to the linear classifiers we have been discussing thus far.
 Tree classifiers attempt to find partitions of a space by which to classify data separately in each partition.
 We introduce a statistical technique called the bootstrap to “bag” these trees into a “random forest.”

+### Week 7
+Lecture 13: We discuss and analyze boosting, a method for taking any classifier and making it better.
+This is done by learning sequences of classifiers on various subsets of the data such that their weighted combination makes significantly better predictions than any individual classifier on its own.
+We prove the training error theorem of boosting, perhaps the most difficult part of the class, but well worth the effort!

+Lecture 14: This lecture marks the beginning of the unsupervised learning portion of the course.
+The first family of algorithms we consider are clustering algorithms.
+We present and derive the k-means algorithm, the most fundamental clustering algorithm.